 - Provide options - another mark of a great CITO is they never say "that's impossible" or "we'd never do that."
 Instead, they find options and can communicate them to everyone in the company.
 If the CEO wants to change the product completely to serve a new customer segment, you need someone in the room who can digest the needs of the new proposed business, then lay out the costs of each possible approach to serving the potential customers.
 Some techies have a tendency just to "decide for you" and give you the "best" option, but that's dangerous.
 You can't have an honest dialog if one party knows all the answers.Also why letting developers talk to customers too many times I have heard them say the system can’t do that.
 Then you sit with them and discuss all the option they even sometimes come up with we can do that.
 Unfortunately, you probably lost a potential client and got another black eye for the tech department.

 - Find the 80/20 - this was my favorite part of the job.
 Sometimes, you're in a meeting where someone wants to build a new feature.
 And in their mind, they've got it all specified out.
 It slices, it dices, and probably irons your shirts too. (ok because I hate ironing) Think about it, you can hear the Ka’ching, they're racking up costs, uh oh.
 On a bad day, I would give them the real sobering news.
 A good day looked like this; once there is an understanding of what the objective was for customers.
 See a way to get 80% of the benefit for 20% of the cost.
 Would you be able to learn what you need to learn if that feature just sliced, but not diced?
 Because if we don't have to add a dicing module, “we can repurpose the Phasers and set them to Stun..."
-I’m continually amazed how often they answer "really?
+I’m continually amazed by how often they answer "really?
 Dicing is what's expensive?!
 I just threw that in there on a whim!"

-- Own the methodology - in a traditional project management and or product development, the VP Engineering or some other full-time manager would be responsible for making sure the engineers wrote adequate specs, interfaced well with QA, and also run the scheduling "trains" for releases.
-I will complain about pure “Agile” some other time, for now if the team is going to use sprints, TDD or JIT scalability, for example, these choices have an enormous impact on what the architecture must look like.
+- Own the methodology - in traditional project management and or product development, the VP Engineering or some other full-time manager would be responsible for making sure the engineers wrote adequate specs, interfaced well with QA, and also run the scheduling "trains" for releases.
+I will complain about pure “Agile” some other time, for now, if the team is going to use sprints, TDD or JIT scalability, for example, these choices have an enormous impact on what the architecture must look like.
 At a minimum, it is the CITO and Tech Leads that have to be responsible for five why's style root cause analysis of defects.
 Otherwise, how can they find out what their blind spots are and make sure the team and the architecture are adjusting?
 That job calls for someone who sees the big picture.

 I apologize for all the tech jargon about CIO, CTO, and CITO.
 How’s this…